JoHNNyB92/linear_discrimination_analysis/README.md

 Experiment with the different parameters (number of topics, alpha parameter, etc.).
 Explore the dataset by finding for example the most representative document for each topic and the topic distribution across documents.

+It searches for the best value of some parameters(alpha(sparsitiy of the document) and iterations) along with the best number of topics.
+Best parameters, and especially best topic number, are based on the coherence.
+It evaluates the degree of logical consistency for text and can help document a set of sentences into a logically consistent order.